 C.1.1.7.7.
 Tax administrations and taxpayers may encounter several challenges in meeting their respective burdens of proof.
 As a practical matter, associated enterprises normally establish the conditions of a transaction at the time the transaction is undertaken.
 In auditing these transactions, the tax administration may have to engage in a verification process perhaps some years after the transactions have taken place.
 Moreover, at some point the associated enterprises may be required to prove that these transactions are consistent with the arm's length principle.
-As a part of the due diligence process, the arm's length principle may result in a compliance burden for the taxpayer and an administrative burden for the tax administration in evaluating significant numbers and types of the transactions.
-The tax administration would review any supporting documentation prepared by the taxpayer to show that its transactions are consistent with the arm's length principle.
+As a part of the due diligence process, the arm's length principle may result in a compliance burden for the taxpayer and an administrative burden for the tax administration in evaluating significant numbers and types of the taxpayer to show that its transactions are consistent with the arm's length principle.
 The tax administration may also need to gather information on the comparable uncontrolled transactions and the market conditions at the time the transactions took place, for numerous and varied transactions.
 Such an exercise usually becomes more difficult with the passage of time.
 In such instance, both taxpayers and tax administrations often have difficulty in obtaining adequate information to apply the arm's length principle.